erum007/EduWild/README.md

-ActinSpace and Technovation Girls Project (Website and Mobile App with Corova)
+ActinSpace and Technovation Girls Project (Website and Mobile App with Cordova)